rgrannell1/geo-dbscan/README.md

 [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) is a density-based clustering algorithm that can be used to cluster geolocations based on density, with points in low-density areas being treated as noise. `geo-dbscan` uses two tuning parameters:

 - `epsilon`: how far can a point be from a cluster to be included in said cluster?
 Larger values of epsilon will lead to larger clusters that include more "noise" points, smaller values will produce fewer cluster but they'll be denser.
 Measured in `km`
-- `minPoints`: the minimum points to form a cluster
+- `minPoints`: the minimum points to form a dense region

 These values have to be chosen with knowledge of the data-set and application.

 The bottleneck in DBSCAN is the search for points within a radius `r` of a selected point `p`.
 This can be accelerated by using a data-structure suitable for these searches. `geo-dbscan` uses a combination of techniques:

-- points are added to a [geohash](https://en.wikipedia.org/wiki/Geohash#Algorithm_and_example) prefix tree so points within a relatively small candidate area can be quickly selected.
+- points are stored along with their [geohash](https://en.wikipedia.org/wiki/Geohash#Algorithm_and_example), and only points in nearby geohashes are examined
 - the haversine distance for each point to `p` in this area is computed; if it's within the required radius, it's returned.

 ## Benchmarking